RBerger90/Accessibility-Menu/README.md

 This menu is build for the CDS tools (Aladin, Simbad, Vizier...)
 Not finish yet.

-Project in the context of an internship at Strasbourg astronomical observatory.
+Project realized in the context of an internship at Strasbourg astronomical observatory.

 ## Adding the menu